stephenberry/repe/README.md

 The body can contain data in any format, including JSON, BEVE, raw binary, or text.
 Implementers should document the expected data formats for their specific use cases to ensure consistent parsing and handling.

-The body must contain a REPE error if the `error` boolean in the header is set to `true`.
+The body may contain a REPE error_message if the error code is in an error state.
 If the `body_length` is set to zero, then no body is provided.

 For a `call` action, the body contains the input parameters.